Incogn1toBro/BlueTeam-Trainer/README.md

 If you want to know more before diving into the build:

 - **What the platform actually does** during a detonation: see the architecture diagram in [BUILD.md](BUILD.md)
-- **Why this design over a vanilla Atomic Red Team install**: see [docs/REFERENCE.md](docs/REFERENCE.md) — the platform adds analyst-facing UI, hunt packs, scenario chaining, and a session log so it works as training rather than just red-team automation
+- **Why this design over a vanilla Atomic Red Team install**: see [docs/REFERENCE.md](docs/REFERENCE.md) — the platform adds analyst-facing UI, hunt packs, scenario chaining and a session log so it works as training rather than just red-team automation
 - **What "connectivity badges" mean** (○ OFFLINE / ◐ STAGED / ● ONLINE): see [docs/REFERENCE.md](docs/REFERENCE.md) section "Network access and the connectivity badges"
-- **Why Sysmon and the Splunk Universal Forwarder are deliberately not installed**: see [docs/REFERENCE.md](docs/REFERENCE.md) — short version: most enterprise endpoints don't have either, and the training is more realistic without them
+- **Why Sysmon and the Splunk Universal Forwarder are deliberately not installed**: see [docs/REFERENCE.md](docs/REFERENCE.md) — short version: most enterprise endpoints do not have either, thus, the training is more realistic without them

 ---